Who Are Regulations Applicable To?

 However, it is important to remember the following:

-These areas may fall outside the scope of regulation, but the risk belongs entirely to the user.
+but the risk belongs entirely to the user.
 In cases of mistaken transactions, wrong addresses, fraud, or fund loss, there is no mechanism through which an authority can intervene.

 For this reason, the safest transaction environment in Türkiye is central platforms that comply with MASAK rules and will be subject to SPK licensing in the future.